top of page

 What the heck is a Blockchain?

 During my morning routine, I generally read the news while eating breakfast.
-On a mundane but memorable Saturday morning, while drinking my strawberry-banana smoothie, I came across an article that almost had me rethinking the decisions I made in life.
+On a mundane but memorable Saturday morning, while drinking my strawberry banana smoothie, I came across an article that almost had me rethinking my life decisions.

 "What is an NFT?"

-Blockchain technology consists of a network of computers used to store and manage blocks of data.
-It was introduced in 2008 when the introduction of Bitcoin cryptocurrency came on the scene.
-The goal was to resolve the double-spend problem where digital currency originally could be spent more than once.
+Blockchain technology consists of a network of computers used to store and manage data blocks.
+It was introduced in 2008 when Bitcoin cryptocurrency came on the scene.
+The goal was to resolve the double-spend problem, where digital currency could originally be spent more than once.

 Here's how it works